Powered by MOMENTUM MEDIA

 Philippine President Ferdinand R. Marcos Jr inspecting Filipino troops in Manila (Source: Presidential Communications Office)

-Increasing antagonism in the waters of the South China Sea has brought the Philippines and the People’s Republic of China to blows over contested makeshift islands and atolls, raising alarm bells for Manila about the US commitment to the region’s security.
+Increasing antagonism in the waters of the South China Sea has brought the Philippines and the People’s Republic of China to blows over contested makeshift islands and atolls, raising alarm bells for Manila about US commitment to the region’s security.

-Increasing antagonism in the waters of the South China Sea has brought the Philippines and the People’s Republic of China to blows over contested makeshift islands and atolls, raising alarm bells for Manila about the US commitment to the region’s security.
+Increasing antagonism in the waters of the South China Sea has brought the Philippines and the People’s Republic of China to blows over contested makeshift islands and atolls, raising alarm bells for Manila about US commitment to the region’s security.

 For many Southeast Asian nations, their gateway to the world and economic development is the South China Sea, a strategically located waterway responsible for more than 60 per cent of global maritime trade and a third of global shipping.